 In agriculture, biotechnology has led to the development of genetically modified organisms (GMOs) with improved traits, such as pest resistance and increased crop yield.
 GMOs have the potential to address food security challenges and reduce the environmental impact of agriculture.

-Biochemical Techniques: Tools for Studying Biomolecules and Their Functions
+Biochemical Techniques for Studying Biomolecules

 Electrophoresis is a method that separates charged molecules.
 It does this by using their size and charge.
 It involves applying an electric field to a gel matrix, causing charged molecules to migrate towards the positive or negative electrode.
 The rate of migration depends on the size and charge of the molecules.